Spermatocytic tumor: Histologic appearance

 The cells are generally packed into nodules, and have a loose, sheet-like arrangement that is commonly interrupted by interstitial oedema.
 Unlike classical seminoma, fibrous septation and lymphocytic infiltrates are not seen.
 Cells undergoing mitosis are common, as are cells undergoing apoptosis.

 Intratubular growth of spermatocytic tumor can be seen, however there is no intratubular germ cell neoplasia of unspecified type (IGCNU).
 The intratubular growth probably accounts for the appearance of separate tumour nodules within the testis.

 Immunostaining for most of the usual testicular germ cell tumour markers is negative (i.e. placental alkaline phosphatase (PLAP), vimentin, actin, desmin, alpha fetoprotein (AFP), OCT4, human chorionic gonadotropin (hCG), and carcinoembryonic antigen (CEA)).

 Rarely, spermatocytic tumors may show sarcomatoid differentiation, most commonly as undifferentiated spindled cells intermingled within the typical-appearing spermatocytic tumor cells.
-Rhabdomyosarcomatous differention has also been described.
+Rhabdomyosarcomatous differentiation has also been described.

 Relation to seminoma

 Spermatocytic tumor is not considered a subtype of seminoma and, unlike seminoma and most other germ cell tumours, it does not arise from intratubular germ cell neoplasia.
 It has not been described as arising in locations outside the testis, and does not occur in association with other germ cell tumours.